 The CT scan works to bring together the data.
 It does not function as a full diagnostic CT scan.
 The CT scan is usually performed first and then followed-up, with a separate PET-CT exam.

 FDG, or F-18 fluorodeoxyglucose, is a radioactive tracer.
 This tracer is a form of glucose, or sugar which is injected before the PET-CT scan.
-The PET-CT scanner will show how your body is utilizing the radioactive glucose.
+The PET-CT scanner will show how the body is utilizing the radioactive glucose.
 If there is a specific disease, the glucose may highlight or take up more glucose in the diseased area than in other parts of the body.
 Physicians can then determine how to best treat those areas.

 The PET-CT scan will provide your physician with information that is not available with any other type of study.
 The PET-CT scan can help better diagnose and stage many different diseases.
 The study can often help your physician plan the best treatment and monitor how well the chosen treatment is working.